 Information gathered by the sensors are sent to dispatch centers, giving transit agencies access to current data

 The idea of LookingBus came coincidentally when a friend with a visual impairment voiced the challenges of using public transportation.
-The LookingBus founders took action to develop a technological solution to address the challenges, and ensure flexible, equitable, and accessible public transportation for all.
+The LookingBus founders took action to develop a technological solution to address the challenges, and provide flexible, equitable, and accessible public transportation.

-LookingBus is a priority management system utilizing smart bus stops and mobile applications to alert bus drivers when riders with a priority need to board or exit the bus.
-The service expanded from a focus on providing a sense of normalcy for ADA riders to incorporate other priority riders as well.
+LookingBus is a connected vehicle priority management system to alert bus drivers when riders with a priority need to board or exit the bus.
+The service expanded from a focus on providing a sense of normalcy for riders with disabilities to incorporate other priority riders as well.

-Further enhancements to LookingBus sensors include counting the number of people at the stop and advancing the safety of autonomous shuttles to evolve LookingBus from a mere thought to a valuable technology that ensures accessible mobility for all.
+Further enhancements to LookingBus technology include counting pedestrians at the stop and advancing the safety of autonomous shuttles to evolve LookingBus from a mere thought to a valuable technology that ensures accessible mobility for all riders.